Truck-kun: Later developments

 Critics have since recorded the appearance of "Truck-kun" in multiple series.
 These include Didn't I Say to Make My Abilities Average in the Next Life?!, Mushoku Tensei, The Eminence in Shadow, Zombie Land Saga and Wise Man's Grandchild.
-There are also alternative versions of the plot device, such as in KonoSuba, where lead character Kazuma Satō dies from shock after rescuing someone from being run over by what he thinks is a truck, but is later discovered to be a slow-moving tractor that posed no danger to the person he was attempting to save.
+There are also alternative versions and parodies of the plot device, such as in KonoSuba, where lead character Kazuma Satou dies from shock after rescuing someone from being run over by what he thinks is a truck, but is later discovered to be a slow-moving tractor that posed no danger to the person he was attempting to save.
+The series most directly referencing the idea is Isekai Transporter, a manga essentially starring Truck-kun.

 Response to the meme

 Since the creation of the meme, people have retrospectively examined earlier series to see other uses of motor accidents in anime and manga.
 Examples include Osamu Tezuka's sci-fi manga Astro Boy, in which Tobio Tenma is killed in a car accident at the beginning of the story, resulting in his father creating the robot Astro Boy in his image; as well as the anime series Magical Princess Minky Momo, in which Momo loses her powers and is killed by a truck late in the series before being reincarnated as a baby.